kernel-cyrus/linux-sublime/README.md

 # Explore Kernel Source Code with Sublime

-It is a guide for setting up linux kernel source code exploring environment with Sublime.
+It is a guide for setting up linux kernel code exploring environment with Sublime.

 The guide is based on Ubuntu, but you can still use it as a reference for Windows or MacOS, it will still work.